shallinan1/CSE490_Final_Project/README.md

 The first step of the project was the data collection and annotation.
 Our original goal was to annotate and label 300 interviews, 10 from each of the 30 teams in the NBA, so we randomly selected 10 interviews from each team in the NBA happening from 2016-2019 that was available on YouTube or NBA.com.
 However, we overestimated our capability and ended up transcribing and annotating on average about 5 interviews from each team.

 We spent a collective roughly 40 hours annotating the interviews verbatim.
 This means we included words like “Um” and “Uh”, pauses, stutters, and all punctuation to the best of our ability.
 We estimate each interview on average was 4 minutes long and for each interview minute, it took about 4 minutes to completely annotate.
 On average, each interview then took 16 minutes to annotate.
 We annotated 143 interviews, so that’s 16\*143 = 2288 minutes = about 40 hours.
+Note that for each interview, we also included the date of the interview, the player name, and what team they were on.

 Once we had the interviews annotated, we next had to annotate the sentiment for each interview.
 We chose a sentiment score from 0 to 3 for each player where we perceived their attitude to be:
 * 0: Extremely unhappy/discontent